Chapter 2 : Chapter II

 Just then a booming knock sounded on the door, and Godric and Laudine hurried away from the window to answer it.
 Godric pulled the door open quickly, and a young woman nearly fell into the house as her arm swung forwards to knock again on the door that was no longer there.

-“Of course we’ll help, Baroness,” Laudine said comfortingly.
+“Of course we shall help, Baroness,” Laudine said comfortingly.
 Godric dashed back inside and grabbed his trusty goblin-made sword, a beautiful work of art in silver encrusted with rubies, which had served him well in many battles.
 As he looked around for his shield, Laudine rushed to his side with her wand.

 Laudine relented, selecting a sword and shield from their stash, then quickly put her hair up under an iron helmet and followed Godric out the door.
 The Baroness followed a few steps behind them as they hurried out, crying “Thank you, thank you!
-I’ll go see if I can get more help!” and then disappeared down the path.
+I will go see if I can get more help!” and then disappeared down the path.

 Godric and Laudine ran down the hill, the noise of battle growing louder every minute.
 As they approached the outskirts of the fight, where their good friend Edwin was collapsed on his side and clutching a wound in his arm, Laudine stopped.
 “If we’re not going to use our wands, at least let me do this,” she said, and pointed her wand at Godric and then at herself.
 “Repello ferrum – there, that should protect us from swords for a while, at least until it wears off.
-We’re not using magic against the Muggles, but I see no reason why we can’t defend ourselves with magic.”
+We are not using magic against the Muggles, but I see no reason why we cannot defend ourselves with magic.”